 Contact Information

 Central Office Durham University International Office

 Address Palatine Centre, Stockton Road, Durham DL1 3LE

 Contacts Coordination and partnership in general:

 Simon Litchfield

 Exchanges & Study Abroad Manager

 simon.litchfield@durham.ac.uk

 Tel.: +44 (0)191 334 6331

-Incoming Overseas Exchange and Erasmus+:
+Incoming Non-European Exchange and European Exchange:

 Rachael Bird - Incoming Students

 incoming.exchange@durham.ac.uk

 Tel.: +44 (0)191 334 6325

-Outgoing Overseas Exchange
+Outgoing Non-European Exchange and European Exchange

-Qing Wei and Janet Cummings
+Faye Hammerton, Janet Cummings and Qing Wei

 exchanges.studyabroad@durham.ac.uk

 Tel: + 44 (0) 191 334 6094

 All students should contact the office using the relevant email address.

 Fax Number +44 (0) 191 334 6326

-University webpage www.durham.ac.uk
+University webpage Durham University

-International webpage https://www.durham.ac.uk/global-durham/
+International webpage Global Durham - Durham University

-Exchanges webpages https://www.durham.ac.uk/global-durham/global-
+Exchanges webpages Incoming Opportunities - Durham University

-opportunities/incoming-opportunities/

 Includes:

 application materials

 academic information

 College information

 financial information

 pre-departure materials

 University Information General Information Founded in 1832, the University is the third oldest in England.
 Durham is a collegiate institution, with 17 Colleges which provide a social, domestic and pastoral focus for students, as well as University accommodation, if eligible.
 Ustinov College performs this role exclusively for postgraduate students.
 The University has long since grown beyond the historic centre of Durham to include a modern science site, student accommodation, libraries, and sports and social facilities.
 The University buildings are spread across the city on several sites within easy walking distance of each other.
 Teaching and Research are organised by the Academic Departments which are quite separate from the Colleges.
 The University has a total student population of about 20,000, nearly a quarter of those on postgraduate courses.
 The work of the University covers traditional areas of study/education, including key branches of science and technology.
 Durham graduates are in great demand among employers and the University helps to attract investment into the region.

 It provides training, short courses and expertise for industry, and through its cultural events, conferences and tourist business and as a major employer, the University contributes in a wide social and economic sense to the local community.

-City and Regional Information

-Where is Durham?
+City and Regional Information Where is Durham?
 Durham University is a busy research and teaching community located in the historic cathedral city of Durham in the North-East of England, an area famed for its attractive countryside, coastline and cultural heritage.
 As well as its magnificent Cathedral and Castle, both UNESCO World Heritage Sites, the city has other buildings of distinction and fine river banks which can be seen on foot in a few hours.
 Durham is three hours by train from London and Manchester, two hours from Edinburgh, and less than one hour from two regional airports, Newcastle International and Durham Tees Valley.